Employee Discipline: New York

 Author: Christine Zebrowski, Overbrook Law LLC

 - New York prohibits retaliation against employees for a number of protected activities, including disclosing or threatening to disclose to a supervisor or public body certain violations of law that create a substantial danger to the public health or safety.
-See Protection from Retaliation; New York State Protections; New York City Earned Safe and Sick Time Act.
+See Protection from Retaliation; New York State Protections.

 - Public employees also enjoy whistleblower protections under New York civil service law.
 See Protection from Retaliation; New York State Protections.

 - New York State has enacted a False Claims Act.
-See Protection from Retaliation; False Claims Acts; New York City False Claims Act.
+See Protection from Retaliation; False Claims Acts.

 - An employer may not discharge or discriminate against an employee for displaying an American flag on his or her person or workstation.
 See No Discrimination for Displaying an American Flag.